Vyral/base-template/_drafts/we-have-some-exciting-announcements-to-make.md

 In addition to this announcement, we’d like to introduce you to the newest member of our team, Ruth Cavanah.
 Ruth will be our showing agent while Heather is away on maternity leave, and her addition is great news for both us and our clients.
 Ruth will be out every day previewing and showing properties for us, which will enable us to see homes the minute they hit the market and meet with you so you can get the first look at them.&nbsp;

-We’re excited to have Ruth on board, and we’re excited to see you on July 28.&nbsp;
+We’re excited to have Ruth on board.
+You can reach her by calling 805-990-8900 or emailing ruth@radkeagency.com.

+**BBQ Bash:** July 28th, 11-2pm, be on the lookout for more information in the coming weeks.

 As always, if you have any questions or you’re thinking of buying or selling a home in our market, don’t hesitate to reach out to us.
 We’d be glad to help you.<br>&nbsp;